Two restaurant owners plan on keeping dine-in service, defying public health order

 “Closing is basically a death sentence,” said Michael Moore, the owner of Pizza Inn.
 “You can choose to close down or make a stand and try and save your business.”

-Both owners said business is down at least 30 percent from this time last year, and said it would be hard to stay afloat without dine-in services.
+Both owners said business is down at least 30% from this time last year, and said it would be hard to stay afloat without dine-in services.

 Tripp Stelnicki, the Communications Director with the governor’s office responded to the restaurants potentially defying the governor’s public health order in an email to KRQE as follows: